raml-org/raml-spec/versions/raml-10/raml-10.md

         description: The API key needed to create a new job
 ```

-If a header declaration specifies an array type for the value of the header, processors MUST interpret this as allowing multiple instances of that header in the request or response, as appropriate.
-In such a case, the underlying type of the array -- namely, the type of the elements of the array -- MUST be applied as the type of the value of instances of this header.
+If a header declaration specifies an array type for the value of the header, processors MUST allow multiple instances of that header in the request or response.
+In this case, the type of the array elements MUST be applied as the type of the value of header instances.

-If a header declaration specifies a non-array type for the value of the header (or doesn't specify a type, which is equivalent to specifying a string type), processors MUST interpret this as disallowing multiple instances of that header in the request or response, as appropriate.
+If a header declaration specifies a non-array type for the value of the header, or doesn't specify a type (equivalent to specifying a string type), processors MUST disallow multiple instances of that header in the request or response.

-If a header declaration specifies an object type or a union of non-scalar types for the value of the header, or if it specifies an array type for the value of the header and the underlying type of the array is an object or array type or a union of non-scalar types, then validation is not defined by RAML; processors MAY default to treating the format of the header value as JSON in applying the type to instances of that header, or they MAY allow other treatments based on annotations.
+RAML does not define validation when a header declaration specifies the following types for the value of the header: an object type, a union of non-scalar types, and an array type if the underlying type of the array is an object type, array type, or a union of non-scalar types.
+Processors MAY default to treating the format of the header value as JSON in applying the type to instances of that header, or they MAY allow other treatments based on annotations.

-Note that some headers may also be added by the intermediate client- and server-side systems such as a browser or a proxy.
+Some headers can also be added by the intermediate client- and server-side systems, such as a browser or a proxy.

-The following example illustrates inheriting headers from a trait, allowing multiple instances of a header, specifying examples, and overriding them when they're applied to a method and a resource.
+The following example illustrates inheriting headers from a trait, allowing multiple instances of a header, specifying examples, and overriding the headers when applied to a method and a resource.

 ```yaml
 #%RAML 1.0